 Europe’s scenery is among the world’s most varied, not to mention beautiful.
-From the balmy waters of the Canary Islands to the histric shores of Greece, the continent is multi-faceted to say the least.
+From the balmy waters of the Canary Islands to the historic shores of Greece, the continent is multi-faceted to say the least.

 With so much on offer, it’s hard to pinpoint just one location that offers the most picturesque of views so here are nine scenic destinations for travel photographers.